On the Kodaira dimension of maximal orders: Canonical rings, maximal orders and function fields of division algebras

 \subsection{The canonical ring of a maximal order}

 Our main point here is to establish Corollary~\ref{canonical:ring:order:cor4} which provides some motivation for the study of the ramification divisor defined in \eqref{brauer:boundary:defn}.
 Furthermore, in Definition~\ref{can:ring:defn:1}, we define the canonical ring of a maximal $\Osh_X$-order $\Lambda$.
 Then, motivated by this concept, in Definition~\ref{can:ring:defn:3}, we define the section ring of $\Lambda$ with respect to a Cartier divisor on $X$.
 We then show, in Corollary~\ref{can:ring:cor:6}, that this ring is a p.i.~ring.
-As it turns out, some of the results of this subsection generalize results that were obtained in~\cite[\S 3]{Chan:Kulkarni2003}.
 Finally, what we discuss here should also help to provide further motivation for the results we establish in \S \ref{division:ring:function:field}.

 First, we denote the reflexive hull of a coherent sheaf $F$ on $X$ by

 Further, we remark that if $F$ is a $\Lambda$-(left, right, bi)-module, then the same is true for $F^{\vee \vee}$.
 Next, consider a Weil divisor $ D = \sum_{\text{finite}} d_{\mathfrak{p}} \mathfrak{p} \in \WDiv(X) $ on $X$.
 We then can form, given a maximal $\Osh_X$-order $\Lambda$ on $X$, the reflexive $\Osh_X$-module: